ams6699/ghost-system-vault-prior-art/README.md

 # ⚖️ Legal Note
 This publication serves as prior art and cryptographic proof of authorship by P. MAN, establishing a verifiable record of the invention's existence and associated trade secrets as of the declared date.

+# Confidentiality Notice: This repository contains proprietary trade secrets protected by law.
+Unauthorized use, reproduction, or distribution is prohibited.

 # The original invention content and trade secrets are not disclosed in this repository.

 © 2025 P. MAN.
 All rights reserved.
 This repository contains cryptographic authorship proof only.
 Redistribution, replication, reverse engineering, or unauthorized use is prohibited.
 No patent or commercial rights are waived.